-HCD will work with each PHA to finalize a scope of work for remining capital needs identified to determine which meet HUD's definition of mitigation.
-This scope of work and other regulatory requirements will be captured in a subrecipient agreement with HCD and PHAs.
+HCD will work with each local jurisdiction and entity to finalize a scope of work for remining needs identified to determine which meet HUD's definition of mitigation.
+This scope of work and other regulatory requirements will be captured in a subrecipient agreement with HCD and local jurisdiction and entity.

-Program Responsible Entity
+• Program Responsible Entity